 #5 The Money Factor

-Let’s face it — raising kids is expensive (like really expensive), and the more you have, the more things cost.
-Things really start to add up, like daycare costs, the endless stock of diapers, and, let’s not forget about the weekly Costco trip to accommodate the food needs of large families.
+Let’s face it — raising kids is expensive (really expensive), and the more you have, the more things cost.
+Things really start to add up, like daycare costs and the endless stock of diapers.
+Let’s not forget about the weekly Costco trip to accommodate the food needs of large families.

-Things can get pretty financially stressful the more kids you have simply because everything starts to cost a bit more as your family grows.
+Things can get pretty financially stressful the more kids you have, simply because everything costs a bit more as your family grows.

 Pregnant with number three and totally freaking out?
 Don’t!
 While, according to a TODAY Parents survey1, having three kids may be the most stressful, it doesn’t mean that being a mom to three doesn’t totally rock.
-You don’t just have one kiddo to love, you have three and three kids that get to grow up and experience all the adventures of childhood together.
+You don’t just have one kiddo to love.
+Instead, you have three kids who get to grow up and experience all the adventures of childhood together.